-Reimbursement policies are designed to assist you when submitting claims to CareSource.
+Reimbursement policies are designed to assist physicians submitting claims to CareSource.
 They are routinely updated to promote accurate coding and policy clarification.
 These proprietary policies are not a guarantee of payment.
 Reimbursement for claims may be subject to limitations and/or qualifications.
 Reimbursement will be established based upon a review of the actual services provided to a member and will be determined when the claim is received for processing.
 Health care providers and their office staff are encouraged to use self-service channels to verify member's eligibility.
 It is the responsibility of the submitting provider to submit the most accurate and appropriate CPT/HCPCS code(s) for the product or service that is being provided.
 The inclusion of a code in this policy does not imply any right to reimbursement or guarantee claims payment.

 Most dental care can be provided in a traditional dental office setting with local anesthesia and if medically necessary, a continuum of behavior guidance strategies, ranging from simple communicative techniques to nitrous oxide, enteral or parenteral sedation.
-Monitored Anesthesia Care or Sedation (Minimal, Moderate or Deep) may be a requirement of some patients including those with challenges related to age, behavior or developmental disabilities, medical status, intellectual limitations or other special needs.
-As noted by the American Academy of Pediatric Dentistry (AAPD) and the American Society of Anesthesiologists (ASA), there are certain situations where appropriate candidates may require as a medical necessity, general anesthesia in a healthcare facility such as an Ambulatory Surgical Center or Outpatient Hospital facility.
+Monitored anesthesia care or sedation (minimal, moderate, or deep) may be a requirement of some patients including those with challenges related to age, behavior or developmental disabilities, medical status, intellectual limitations or other special needs.
+As noted by the American Academy of Pediatric Dentistry (AAPD) and the American Society of Anesthesiologists (ASA), there are certain situations where appropriate candidates may require as a medical necessity, general anesthesia in a healthcare facility such as an ambulatory surgery center or outpatient hospital facility.